 A veterinarian will ask you questions about your dog and conduct a full physical examination.
 They can often get clues from the pattern of hair loss and whether the dog’s skin is itchy and inflamed.

 Alopecia can be further diagnosed by the location on the body where hair is being lost.
-For instance, pinnal alopecia occurs on a dog’s ear tips; traction alopecia occurs on the top of the head due to a dog wearing rubber bands or barrettes that are too tight; and dermatomyositis is alopecia on the face, ear tips, tail, and feet.
+For instance, pinnal alopecia occurs on a dog’s ear tips; traction alopecia occurs on the top of the head due to a dog wearing rubber bands or barrettes that are too tight; and dermatomyositis is crusting and alopecia on the face, ear tips, tail, and feet.

 However, if your veterinarian thinks there is an underlying medical cause like hormonal disorders or cancer that is causing your dog’s hair loss, they will likely want to run some additional laboratory tests.